divnix/std/docs/explain/architecture-decision-records/0002-restrict-the-calling-interface.md

 That inter-files-interface is the _only_ global context to really grasp, and it is structurally aligned across all Standard projects.

-By virtue of this meta model of a global context and interfile-communications, for a somewhat familiarized code reader the barriers to local reasoning are greatly reduced.
+By virtue of this meta model of a global context and inter-file-communications, for a somewhat familiarized code reader the barriers to local reasoning are greatly reduced.

 The two context references are well known (flake inputs & cell-local blocks) and easily discoverable.

-For authors, this schema takes away any delay that might arise out of the consideration of how to best structure that inter-file communcation schema.
+For authors, this schema takes away any delay that might arise out of the consideration of how to best structure that inter-file-communication schema.

-Out of experience, a significant and low value (and ad-hoc) design process can by leap-frogged via this guidance.
+Out of experience, a significant and low value (and ad-hoc) design process can be leap-frogged via this guidance.